nyuad-cai/Data-Analytics-using-Electronic-Health-Records/README.md

 Model
 -----
-After preprocessing, datasets are usually split into training and testing sets The training set is used to train the machine learning models, while the testing set is used to test and validate the predictions of the machine learning models.
+After preprocessing, datasets are usually split into training and testing sets The training set is used to train the machine learning models, while the test set is used to test and validate the predictions of the machine learning models.
 In this project we present a sample notebook that introduces commonly used libraries for building machine learning models applied to the dummy dataset with a with 8:2 split ratio for the training and testing sets.

 The models included in the sample notebook are Logistic Regression, Multi-layer Perceptron Regressor, Support Vector Machine, Gradient Boosting Regressor, and  Ridge Regressor.